uvarc/rc-website/content/education/courses.md

 +++

-<p class=lead>In addition to providing <a href = "https://somrc.virginia.edu/education/workshops/"> free, in-person workshop training, School of Medicine Research Computing staff teach for-credit courses.
+<p class=lead>In addition to providing <a href = "https://somrc.virginia.edu/education/workshops/"> free, in-person workshop training</a>, School of Medicine Research Computing staff teach for-credit courses.
 Below is a selection of courses that SOMRC has taught, co-taught or provided guest lectures.</p>

 # BIMS 8382: Introduction to Biomedical Data Science